When did people first reach Peru?

 When did Norte Chico people start farming?

 Sometime around 8000 BC, the Norte Chico people started growing their own squash and potatoes, just as the people of Jericho were growing barley.
 About 5000 BC, they began to raise guinea pigs for their meat.
+They may have started to grow their own tobacco about the same time.

 By around 3500 BC, about the same time that the Sumerians were settling the Tigris and Euphrates valleys and the Egyptians were forming a kingdom in the Nile valley, the Norte Chico people also built cities along three river valleys in what is now northern Peru, and a fourth river valley further south.

 They lived on the flat land between the Andes mountains and the Pacific Ocean.
 They kept on eating seafood, but now they dug long irrigation canals and used the water to farm potatoes, sweet potatoes, squash, peppers, avocados, peanuts, and beans.
+Around this time, they started to grow coca as well as tobacco.

 What were Norte Chico cities like?